lubuntu-team/manual/source/2/2.4/2.4.1/lxqt-archiver.rst

 Chapter 2.4.1 LXQt File Archiver
 ================================

-LXQt File Archiver is the default program for dealing with arhives like tar or zip files in Lubuntu.
+LXQt File Archiver is the default program for dealing with archives like tar or zip files in Lubuntu.

 Usage
 -----